Who We Are

 This is a great way for anyone to learn about boating safety, discover the joy of sailing and CSC.
 Children must be at least five years old and accompanied by a parent or guardian.
 Arrive between 1:00 PM and 4:00 PM, wear warm, waterproof clothing, strap on eyeglasses or sunglasses, leave electronic gear behind, and bring a change of clothes in case you get wet!

-The fee for a three-month membership is $99 ($89 for students and senior citizens, $66 for minors under 18).
+The fee for a three-month membership is $99 ($89 for students and senior citizens).
+Note: This is increasing to $120 ($99 for students and senior citizens) on January 1, 2019.
 A discounted annual membership is available for $297.
 Members can take unlimited lessons and once they have ratings can take out boats and sailboards without limit.
 There is a two-hour work requirement every three months for all active regular members.
 Most of the CSC's active members find that they enjoy participating in various activities to the extent that they donate many more hours of their time.
 The nature of your work contribution is almost entirely up to you.
 The Club always needs people to be instructors, to help with (and learn) boat maintenance, and to assist with administration and publicity jobs.

 Sailing and Windsurfing Lessons are the club's most important activity.
 Club members teach other club members everything from which end goes first to the finest points of sail trim.
 Beginning sailing lessons are held every Monday and Thursday afternoon and Saturday mornings; beginning windsurf lessons every Saturday and Sunday morning.
 For more information, see the lessons page for Sailing or Windsurfing.

 Cruises: Occasional scheduled keelboat day cruises for destinations such as Angel Island, Sausalito, Pier 39 in San Francisco, the Oakland Estuary, and Point San Pablo.
 On most cruises, any member can sign up in advance to be part of the crew, and can also sign up one non-member as a guest.
 No CSC rating or lessons are required to participate in a keelboat cruise.
 Cruising Skippers can also arrange to use the boats for private cruises.